msamedina/bionetverification/README.md

 ```
 Approximate runtime: **~1 minute**

 Output files can be accessed from the run's output directory (`bionetverification_out_{0}`).
 A preloaded version of the minimal running example's Excel output, by the name of `ExCov_0.xlsx`, can be found in the `Examples/ExCov` directory.
-This file contains a subset of Table 10.

 ### SAT
 For SAT, an input file is not needed as the tool generates random 3-SAT problems.